mlswg/mls-protocol/draft-ietf-mls-protocol.md

 operation, where only the leaf changes and intermediate nodes are blanked out.

 By default, the `path` field of a Commit MUST be populated.
-The `path` field MAY be omitted if (a) it covers at least one proposal and (b) none proposals covered by the Commit are of "path required" types.
+The `path` field MAY be omitted if (a) it covers at least one proposal and (b) none of the proposals covered by the Commit are of "path required" types.
 A proposal type requires a path if it cannot change the group membership in a way that requires the forward secrecy and post-compromise security guarantees that an UpdatePath provides.